INDIVIDUAL UNIVERSITY FACTS AND STATS

 - Situated 25km west of Dublin, it is located in Ireland’s only university town, Maynooth.

-- Maynooth University is rapidly expanding with more than 8,800 students.
-It recorded the highest growth in first preference school‐ leaver applications in the university sector in 2010
+- Maynooth University is rapidly expanding with more than 11,000 students.

 - Maynooth University offers a wide variety of degree programmes, including specialised subjects such as immunology, climatology, product design, music technology, and the only anthropology department in the Republic of Ireland